-In all the years you have lived in your home it has never been flooded, now you are told you are recently mapped into a flood zone, typically AE zone, now what?
-First the reason you may be recently mapped into a flood zone is all the new building upstream of your homes location.
-For example, when the home was initially built upstream of your creek may have been farm land, now there are perhaps hundreds of roof tops from homes, , driveways, patios, streets in subdivision, parking lots from near by stores, malls.
+In all the years you have lived in your home it has never been flooded, now you are told you are recently mapped into a flood zone, typically A or AE zone, now what?
+First the reason you may be recently mapped into a flood zone is all the new building upstream or downstream of your homes location.
+For example, when the home was initially built upstream of your creek may have been farm land, now there are perhaps a multiple roof tops, driveways, subdivision roads, driveways, patios, parking lots from near by stores.
 Well guess where all that rainwater now flows?
 It will find it's way to creek or storm drain leading to creek rather than settling into the earth in the old farmland.

-If you are located outside flood zone AE, in zone X, a basic policy can cost $300 a year and their maximum policy about $500 a year.
+If you are located outside flood zone A or AE, in zone X, a basic policy can cost $300 a year and their maximum policy about $500 a year.

 To learn more please contact the Flanigan Insurance Agency @ 314-727-6000.